 Walpole to Albany

 Yesterday afternoon I rolled into the information centre at Warpole.
 Cold in sodden clothes, I resolved to take a donger (cabin) so I would be able to dry out my increasingly damp and smelly clothes.
 No room at the inn, though, all booked out.
 Thankfully Graham who runs Anni Domek B&B with his wife Theresa took pity on a wet and weary cyclist, accommodating me at a discount rate.
-They were wonderful people to boot, so after a great nights sleep it I set off in dry clothes for Denmark some 65 kms away.
+They were wonderful people to boot, so after a great night’s sleep I set off in dry clothes for Denmark some 65 km away.

 Crispy cold and cloudy but thankfully no rain as I continued my tour of the Great Southern Forests of Western Australia.
 Kangaroos, emus, kookaburras, currawongs, ducks, frogs, egrets, lorikeets, fairy-wrens, wattle birds, pardalotes, song larks and maybe a swamp harrier crossed my path today.
 It was fun riding along on a good surface in rolling forest country.
-I never tire of the trees which are magnificent along with that sweet eucalyptus aroma.
+I never tire of the trees which are magnificent along with their sweet eucalyptus aroma.
 I made good time too, only stopping briefly in Denmark for a pot of tea and an overpriced sandwich.

 Albany (Australia) used to harvest whales well into the 1970’s.
 Now we take the Japanese to the international court to stop them from whaling.
 Who said things don’t change?

-Following the bike path along the cliff tops, past the old gun emplacements for about 5kms I came to the Middleton Beach Caravan Park, where I have a wonderful tent site 30 meters from the beach!
+Following the bike path along the cliff tops, past the old gun emplacements for about 5kms, I came to the Middleton Beach Caravan Park, where I have a wonderful tent site 30 meters from the beach!

 great pics nick [young fella] good to hear you’ve dried out .I hav’nt seen a photo of your tent set up yet.